Chiara Bautista Will Remind You How Addictive Toxic Loves Are

 17 de noviembre de 2017Sara Araujo

-Love can be beautifully depicted in a very gloomy way.
+Love can be beautifully depicted in a very gloomy way and Chiara Bautista's illustrations are an example of it.

 We are so close, yet so far.
 That “forever” you once hummed to my heart is as blurry as the farthest star.
 My soul awaits, but your head aches.
 I am painfully aware that your love is fake.
 But I don't mind because I know it's you.
 All this time, I have known this for sure, and while you hold my wings in your hand , I hold in my eyes the saddest goodbyes.
 The ones you want to hear, the ones I will never feel.
 I am not leaving.
 I am not going anywhere.
 Because I stay.
 Somehow I know you stay too.
 We don't know any better.
 Shame on us.